EtchedPixels/Fuzix-Compiler-Kit/README.md

 ### 8070

-Initial sketches only for the INS807x series of processors
+Minimal support for the INS807x series of processors.
+Passes the basic tests except for floating point.
+Needs register tracking and some smarts about picking p2 or p3 adding to get code the quality up.
+Code density is still reasonable thanks to the 16bit operations and stack relative load and store.

 ### 8080/8085